tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   ![git-clone](Images/git-clone.png)

-* Create three folders in the local git repository via the `mkdir` command: `Homework`, `CourseWork` and `Projects`.
+* Create three folders in the local git repository via the `mkdir` command: `data`, `references` and `code`.
 Add a `.gitkeep` file to each folder so that git knows to retain the folders as it refrains from keeping empty folders unless explicitly told.

   ![git-repository-mkdir](Images/git-repository-mkdir.png)